 In a prior fiscal year, a Special Purpose Entity ("SPE"), New Chapel Creek, LLC, purchased approximately 93% of the land within the District at a tax deed sale.
 This SPE was formed by the Trustee, on behalf of the Bondholders, to own, manage and dispose of this land.
 The District and SPE entered into an agreement whereby the SPE assumed responsibility for delinquent operating and maintenance assessments owed to the District related to the purchased land and also agreed to pay future operating and maintenance costs related to the purchased land.
 The Trustee, at the direction of the Bondholders, has directed the District to temporarily defer collection of the debt service assessments encumbering the SPE property.
 The collection of debt service assessments will be held in abeyance until the District receives notice from the Trustee to the contrary.
-In the current year, this SPE paid \$79,965 of operation and maintenance assessments.
-Management does not consider this SPE to be a component unit.
+In the current year, a majority of the SPE land was sold to a new developer.
+In the current year, the SPE paid \$2,308 of operation and maintenance assessments.